sudheermuthyala/AWS/VPC-PEERING/README.md

 Rules for Vpc Peering:
-- VPC's thats are taking
+- VPC's thats are taking part of Peering Must not have identical CIDR Ranges
+-